RaadKamal/raadkamal.github.io/README.md

 ## Authors and Acknowledgment :
  - ### Mostafa Raad Kamal
-    contact: Kamalmr@myumanitoba.ca\
+    Contact: Kamalmr@myumanitoba.ca\
-  Thank you to Christena Penner for being a great Professor to help me write this document.
+  Thank you to **Christena Penner** for being a great Professor to help me write this document.

 ## FAQ:
 **Question:** Why is Markdownbetter than a word processor?\